skaloronnie/test/Cassandra.md

 SSTable

-> A sorted string table (SSTable) is an immutable data file to which Cassandra writes memtables periodically.
-SSTables are append only and stored on disk sequentially and maintained for each Cassandra table.
+* A sorted string table (SSTable)
+* immutable data file to which Cassandra writes memtables periodically.
+* append only
+* stored on disk sequentially
+* maintained for each Cassandra table.

 ## Commands
     nodetool tpstats